 This small safe is a perfect low-cost solution for storing your valuables and is a far better solution than not securing your valuables.
 It has a solid, well-built construction with security features that will deter intruders.
 A best buy amongst its competitors.

-This easy to program electronic gun lockbox is perfect for storage and safe security in your home.
+This easy to program electronic gun lockbox is an ideal small rifle safe.
 Made with heavy duty, solid steel, this product was constructed with indestructible durability and a sleek design in mind.

 Store away up to 5 rifles and keep ammunition or other small valuables in the interior lockbox.
 The interior floor is padded with grey carpet to prevent scratches on your firearms and safe.